 Cory was channel surfing one night and happen to catch the last scene of the Ghostbusters.
 To no surprise, the boys were completely captivated and loved hearing the theme song at the end.
 When trying to come up with Halloween costumes, I decided to pitch the idea of being the Ghostbusters.
 I thought I would have to do some convincing, but Jacob and Evan immediately got excited, saying they couldn’t wait to “Toast the Stay Puft Marshmallow Man!!”… My inner child-of-the-80’s could not be more thrilled.

-I ordered kids flight coveralls for their costume, which unfortunately only come in the color ‘olive’ (not authentic to the movie, I know – but in the event they get interest in aviation or Top Gun, I’m prepared).
+I ordered kids flight coveralls for their costume (UPDATE: Amazon NOW OFFERS KHAKI COVERALLS!!!)
 I then purchased Ghostbusters patches from Amazon.
 They sell individual name kits (Venkman, Spengler, Stantz, and Zeddemore), a pack of 4, as well as personalized name tags you can purchase with just the logo patch.

 To make the proton pack, I used the following on-hand supplies: